tupol/spark-utils/README.md

 - Added `SparkSessionOps.streamingSource`
 - Refactored `TypesafeConfigBuilder`, which has two implementations now: `SimpleTypesafeConfigBuilder` and `FuzzyTypesafeConfigBuilder`
 - Small improvements to `SharedSparkSession`
+- Adapt towards the latest Apache Spark versions from 3.3.x
+- Added `StreamingTrigger.AvailableNow`
+- Build with Spark 3.3.x and tested against Spark 3.3.0 to 3.5.1
 - Documentation improvements